-The Parametric Equalizer (PEQ) provides several types of filters to tailor the signal response with high precision.
+The parametric equalizer (PEQ) provides several types of filters to tailor the signal response with high precision.
 Four sizes are provided, with 2, 4, 6 or 10 filters.
-Filter types include Parametric, High-Shelf, Low-Shelf, Variable-Q High-Pass, Variable-Q Low-Pass, All-Pass, Band-Pass and Notch.
-Multiple PEQ's may be linked provided so that they are the same size (same number of filters).
-Individual filters can be adjusted within the frequency response display by Left-Click dragging their control left/right for frequency and up/down for amplitude.
-In some filter types, Right-Click dragging adjusts Bandwidth or Q.
+Filter types include parametric, high-shelf, low-shelf, variable-Q high-pass, variable-Q low-pass, all-pass, band-pass and notch.
+PEQ function blocks may be linked across channels provided they have the same type and number of filters.
+Individual filter frequency and amplitude can be adjusted within the frequency response window by left-click dragging their control.
+In certain filter types, left-click + right-click + drag adjusts the Bandwidth or Q.